alxhghs/my-personal-page/src/blog-posts/gatsby-current-url.md

 }
 ```

-From a Gatsby Page you can pass the `path` prop to children in or you could create a context which would make `path` available anywhere.
+From a Gatsby Page you can pass the `path` prop to child components or you could create a context which would make `path` available anywhere.
 I think I prefer NextJS which exposes a `useRouter` hook that I think makes this process a little easier, but the Gatsby approach works!